 West 7th to Downtown

-If you hook a right at the West 7th bridge and take the pedestrian crossing and bikes lanes into downtown, dine al fresco at Bird Cafe or Del Frisco's Grille, both boast patios that overlook the Sundance Square Plaza.
+If you hook a right at the West 7th bridge and take the pedestrian crossing and bikes lanes into downtown, dine al fresco at Taco Diner or Del Frisco's Grille, both boast patios that overlook the Sundance Square Plaza.

 The Tarrant Regional Water District has a great map of the area and an app for your phone as you plan your trip.
 Remember: stay alert, keep an eye out for the emergency marker numbers which will help rescuers reach you in a timely manner, and practice social distancing.
 And don't forget to drink responsibly and stay hydrated!